hjk0918/hjk0918.github.io/_pages/home.md

 permalink: /
 ---

 Hi there!
-I will be pursuing my Master's degree in Robotics (MSR) at [Carnegie Mellon University (CMU)](https://www.cmu.edu) starting from 2023 Fall!
-I received my Bachelor’s degree in Computer Science and Mathematics from [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), where I had the honor of working with Prof. [Chi-Keung Tang](https://cse.hkust.edu.hk/~cktang/bio.html) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io).
+I'm an MSR (Master's in Robotics) student at the [Robotics Institute](https://www.ri.cmu.edu) in [Carnegie Mellon University](https://www.cmu.edu).
+I got my Bachelor’s degree in Computer Science and Mathematics from [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), where I had the honor of working with Prof. [Chi-Keung Tang](https://cse.hkust.edu.hk/~cktang/bio.html) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io).

 My research interests lie at the intersection of computer vision, deep learning and robotics.
 I'm currently working on 3D vision research topics regarding the Neural Radiance Fields (NeRFs).
 As a robotics enthusiast, I'm also passionate about robot manipulation researches. :blue_heart:

-Now I'm actively looking for an academic supervisor in CMU. :wave::blush:
+Now I'm actively looking for an academic advisor in CMU. :wave::blush:

 ## Publications
 {% include base_path %}